 30C Tax Credit: IRS Guidance for EV Charging Project Developers

-Recent Developments: Proposed Regulations Under Section 30C
+Proposed Regulations Under Section 30C

 Private investment is the fastest route to scaling charging networks, reaching underserved areas, and encouraging more consumers to choose EVs.
 Deploying private charging stations nationally benefits investors through long-term revenue from charging services, heavy-duty EV fleet deployment, all the while reducing national emissions and boosting energy security.

-Accordingly, we are dedicated to streamlining monetization of these credits to facilitate more private investment in EV charging infrastructure, aiming to eliminate obstacles to decarbonizing transportation and advancing the clean energy economy.
+Accordingly, we at Basis are dedicated to streamlining monetization of these credits to facilitate more private investment in EV charging infrastructure, aiming to eliminate obstacles to decarbonizing transportation and advancing the clean energy economy.
 The 30C regulations from September only further support this effort.

-Depreciability: it must be depreciable.
+Depreciability: The property must be depreciable.

-Original Use: the original use must begin with the taxpayer who places it into service.
+Original Use:The property’s original use needs to begin with the taxpayer who places it into service.

 Additionally, the regulations specify that the property covered by the credit must be functionally interdependent, meaning each component is essential for the overall operation of the refueling or recharging property.